About Fixed Gas Detectors

-Fixed gas detection systems are used to detect leaks and inadvertent releases of combustible and toxic gases, often in enclosed locations Point gas detectors and transmitters are permanently mounted and hard wired in areas to provide protection of assets & people working in areas where there is a potential for gas leaks to occur.
-They typically communicate to higher level systems such as PLC or DCS systems that control warning and alarm systems in the event of a gas leak.
+Fixed gas detection solutions are used to detect gas leaks and inadvertent releases of combustible and toxic gases, often in enclosed areas.
+Fixed point gas detectors are permanently mounted in places where there is potential for a gas leak to occur - providing vital protection of personnel, equipment and facilities.
+These gas detectors typically communicate to higher level safety or control systems.

 Gas detectors that use catalytic sensors work by measuring the voltage change produced from the catalytic combustion of the sensor’s target gas.
 When exposed to a target gas, it oxidizes, increasing the temperature along with the sensor resistance.
 The offset voltage created by the higher temperature creates a sensor signal warning of a gas leak.
 Catalytic gas detectors can detect both organic and inorganic gases, as well as gas mixtures.